luzpaz/med/doc/dev/sphinx/medcalc-userguide-gui.rst

    * Export fields to PARAVIS module

-The solutions for field representation in MED module aims at proposing a quick visual control.
+The solutions for field representation in FIELDS module aims at proposing a quick visual control.

 For a detailed analysis of fields, user shall switch to PARAVIS.
 The field